 If you're not careful when installing new applications on Windows, they can be sneaky and make themselves the default for opening various files or links.
 On the flip side, you may actually want one of the apps you've installed to be the default.
 For example, many people prefer Google Chrome over Internet Explorer or Microsoft Edge in Windows 10.

 How to change your default browser

 If you want Firefox as your default web browser, open it and click on the icon comprised of three horizontal lines over in the top-right corner of the window.
-This will bring up a small menu of icons from which you can select 'Options'.
+This will bring up a menu from which you can select 'Options'.

 In the Options menu you'll automatically be in the 'General' section.
 Click the 'Make Default' button and this will open the settings in Windows 10.

 Click the button under 'Web browser' which shows the current default and select the one you want from the list, in this case Firefox.

 Should you want to use Chrome or any other web browser, either go to Control Panel if you're running Windows 7 or earlier, or open the Settings app in Windows 10 (shown above).